We've all experienced the hazards of winter: snowstorms, power outages, bad roads, and sidewalks covered in a sheet of ice.

-- Calcium chloride is the most effective ice melt in lower temperatures.
+- Calcium chloride is the most effective ice melt at lower temperatures.

-- It's exothermic and hydroscopic (water is attracted to it) so it's one of the fastest-acting ice melts.
+- Since calcium chloride is exothermic and hydroscopic (water-attracting), it's one of the fastest-acting ice melts.

 - Calcium chloride is one of the most widely used ice melts, after rock salt.

-- Calcium chloride is more expensive than more common products such as rock salt.
+- Calcium chloride is more expensive than common ice melts such as rock salt.

-- This chemical is harsh and corrosive.
+- Calcium chloride is harsh and corrosive on most surfaces.
 It’s irritating to the skin and bad for the environment.
 It’s not a good choice for places with pets or children.

-If you need an ice melt today, Zimmerman Mulch carries quality calcium chloride pellets that work great in ice melt spreaders.
+If you need an ice melt today, Zimmerman Mulch carries quality calcium chloride pellets that work great in hand spreaders.